Here are the best CS:GO settings and launch options

 Play in peak conditions.

-When you first launch CS:GO, the game will automatically configure your settings according to your hardware.
-Though you’ll most likely have a smooth gaming experience, the automatic configuration will often focus on providing the best visual results with minimal losses in performance.
-It may sound like there’s nothing wrong with that, but you’ll want all the extra frames you can have on your side if you’re serious about achieving that Global Elite rank.
+When you first launch CS2, the game will configure your settings according to your hardware.
+This isn’t bad, but the automatic configuration will focus on optimizing visual fidelity rather than performance.
+Not terrible, but you’ll want to maximize your FPS if you’re serious about winning.

-• Your brightness settings will heavily depend on your monitor’s brightness, but 80 percent is a sweet spot when it comes to in-game settings.
+• Your brightness settings will heavily depend on your monitor’s brightness, but 100 percent is the best spot when it comes to in-game settings.

 • Aspect ratio: 4:3